OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 December 2014.md

 ## Notable Warnings or Predictions

-- If "parallel" does not act to rewire and engage circuits of direct perception and interaction, he will **deteriorate rapidly**.
 - A general warning is embedded about **entropy** awaiting those who remain in passive, dissociated inner states.

 ---